BIOSCI 358 : Nutritional Science

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 3 hours of lectures, 3 hours of reading and thinking about the content and 2.5 hours of work on assignments and/or test preparation per week.
+For this course, you can expect 3 hours of lectures, 3 hours of reading and thinking about the content and 2.5 hours of work on assignments and/or test preparation.
 A 3 hour laboratory is held every 2 weeks.

 Attendance is required at scheduled activities including labs to complete components of the course.

-Lectures will be taught on campus and available as recordings.
-Other learning activities including tutorials will be available as recordings when possible - however, please note that due to the nature of our course workshops these interactive discussions will not be available as recordings and therefore attendance on campus for these sessions is strongly encouraged.
+Lectures will be available as recordings.
+Other learning activities including tutorials will be available as recordings when possible - however, please note that due to the nature of our course workshops these interactive discussions will not be available as recordings.

 The activities for the course are scheduled as a standard weekly timetable.